nushell/nushell.github.io/book/style_guide.md

 ### Spreading long lines

 - **It's recommended to** default to short format unless you are writing scripts.
-- **It's recommended to** default to short format in scripts for lists unless they more than 80 characters long.
+- **It's recommended to** default to short format in scripts for lists and records unless they more than 80 characters long or contain nested lists or records.
 - **It's recommended to** use long format for pipelines more than 80 characters long.

 Correct (in scripts):